akita11/OmronD6T/README.md

 Arduino library for Omron D6T, 4x4 MEMS thermography sensor

 ## How to install
-1. Install "WireExt" library from https://github.com/jordanlui/Omron-Arduino/tree/master/libraries
+1. If you are using ATmega-based Arduino (Arduino Uno, etc.), install "WireExt" library from https://github.com/jordanlui/Omron-Arduino/tree/master/libraries
    1. Download ".zip" from the repositry above
    1. Unzip it to "Arduino/libraries/" folder
 1. Install this library